kmaho17/shinpokered-rebalanced/patches_and_info/Guide_to_New_Player_Functions.md

 #### Regular Trainer Changes
 - Certain Trainers have undergone slight roster changes so that all pokemon can be seen under normal game settings.
-  - Lvl 24 lass on route 8 gains exchanges two meowths for jigglypuff and eevee
+  - Lvl 24 lass on route 8 exchanges two meowths for jigglypuff and eevee
   - Lvl 22 lass on route 8 exchanges one clefairy for clefable
   - Lvl 24 jr.trainer-f on route 13 exchages one meowth for dratini
   - Lvl 36 super nerd in cinnabar gym exchanges one vulpix for a flareon